-After you have been admitted to FSU, there's lots to do..
+After you have been admitted to FSU, there's a lot to do.
 Review this checklist to find out what to do next!

 - Go to: http://my.fsu.edu

-- Click on "Activate your FSUID" (located to the right of the "Login" button).
+- Click on the red link for "Activate your FSUID" (located below the "Login" section).

 - Enter your EMPLID, a nine-digit number which was sent to you in an automated email at the beginning of the Admissions process.
 Enter your first and last name and birth date.
-Enter your FSU-assigned temporary ID number (listed at top of your Center for Global Engagement Welcome Letter) or US Social Security Number, if you have one.
+Enter the last 5 digits of your FSU-assigned temporary ID number (listed at the top of your Center for Global Engagement Welcome Letter) or US Social Security Number, if you have one.

 - This creates your FSU email account and allows you to login to the student information website (also called "myFSU") at my.fsu.edu.
-As a student, you will use the site often for class registration, fee payment, getting parking passes, and more.
+As a student, you will use the site often for class registration, fee payment, viewing grades, email, and more.

 Note: Your FSU temporary ID (999 number) is NOT a U.S. social security number and can only be used for university purposes.